 Can I remain anonymous when reporting a code enforcement violation?

 Yes.
 We do not require that you provide any personal information.
-Remember that all information you provide to the City, including names, phone numbers, or email addresses, is subject to the open records laws.
+Remember that all information you provide to the city, including names, phone numbers, or email addresses, is subject to the open records laws.
 In other words, we must provide this information to anyone who asks for it.
 If you wish to remain completely anonymous, do not provide your personal information.

-What do I do if I've received a notice of violation from Code Enforcement
+What's next if I've received a notice of violation from Code Enforcement

-If you have any questions about what is required of you to achieve compliance with City of Stonecrest Code Enforcement Division, please contact the officer assigned to your case.
+If you have any questions about what is required of you to achieve compliance with City of Stonecrest Code Enforcement Department, please contact the officer assigned to your case.
 The officer's name is listed on the bottom of the notice you received.
 You can also call our main number at (770) 224-0200 and speak to anyone in the Code Enforcement Department.

 Who is responsible for maintaining the appearance of our right-of-ways?

 Stonecrest code enforcement officers will be responsible for the removal of illegal signs and small debris.
 Lawn maintenance, including tree and shrubbery trimming, will still be maintained by the DeKalb County.